Workato is powerful enough to break things

 Build and test

-Recipes are built in a non-production workspace, tested against real data samples, and reviewed against the architecture standards we established in phase one.
+Recipes are built in a non-production workspace and tested against real data samples.
 Callable recipes and lookup tables are built first so dependent automations have a stable foundation.
 Error handling is built in from the start, not added later.

 3